Skip to main content

 Child Victim Identification

-When law enforcement seizes child sexual abuse material in an investigation, they need to quickly figure out the identity of the children in the images and videos and determine if they are safe, or their abuse is ongoing.
+When law enforcement seizes child sexual abuse material in an investigation, they must quickly assess the identity of the children in the imagery and determine if they are safe, or their abuse is ongoing.

 NCMEC’s Child Victim Identification Program (CVIP) serves as the nation’s clearinghouse on identified child victims of CSAM.
-Files containing unidentified children are reviewed and analyzed for any information as to their potential location or who is responsible for their abuse.
-When this information can be determined, CVIP provides the analysis to the appropriate law enforcement, both domestic and international.
+Imagery containing unidentified children are reviewed and analyzed for any information as to their potential location or who is responsible for their abuse.
+When this information can be determined, CVIP provides the analysis to the appropriate law enforcement agency, both domestic and international.

 In addition, NCMEC's CVIP connects police who are investigating the collection of CSAM with the police who originally identified the child victim(s) depicted in the files so they can provide additional information to assist prosecution of CSAM collectors.

 NCMEC also helps track the distribution of files of identified children.
-Many of these child victims, now adults, may choose to share their voices through victim impact statements at sentencing.
-Or they may want to receive notification from federal or state prosecutions of individuals who possessed or distributed images or videos of their abuse.
+Many of these child victims, now adults, may choose to share their voices through victim impact statements.
+Or they may want to receive notification of federal prosecutions of individuals who possessed or distributed images or videos of their abuse.
 These victims are eligible for restitution to cover medical expenses, therapy costs, lost wages and more.
 While NCMEC does not notify victims, we are a critical step in the process, alerting the agencies to the presence of a victim in a case and working with victims and their lawyers on the restitution process.

 Number of Requests